Wind phone: Public opening

-The 2011 Tōhoku earthquake resulted in the deaths of at least 19,759 people most especially in tsunamis in the Tōhoku region, including over 1,200 people in Ōtsuchi (about 10 percent of the town's population).
+The 2011 Tōhoku earthquake resulted in the deaths of at least 19,759 people most especially in tsunamis in the Tōhoku region, including 1,407 people in Ōtsuchi (about 10 percent of the town's population).
 Sasaki subsequently opened the wind phone to the public to allow visitors to call their friends and family who had died in the disaster.
 It has since been visited by over 30,000 people.

 On January 7, 2017, strong winds blew off the roof of the wind phone and broke the glass doors.
 Local carpenters, including ones who had previously visited the wind phone, quickly volunteered to repair it on January 10, and the wind phone was reopened by the next day.
 In April 2018, Sasaki announced that the wooden and metal parts of the booth were deteriorating due to age and corrosion, even after a new coat of paint, and that he hoped to replace the old booth with a corrosion-resistant aluminum booth.
 People responded with donations totaling about one million yen, and Sasaki installed the sturdier aluminum booth in August 2018.